This post may contain affiliate links.

 It’s Only for Environmentalists

 Sustainable living is often associated with environmental activism and is perceived as a practice reserved for dedicated environmentalists.
-However, anyone can contribute to a more environmentally friendly lifestyle by choosing to walk or bike instead of using a car or supporting sustainable brands.
+However, anyone can contribute to a more environmentally friendly lifestyle by walking or biking instead of driving, or by supporting sustainable brands.

 It Requires Sacrifice